- NIDA Drug Supply Program – Obtain chemicals and research projects that are unavailable or difficult to obtain.

 The Office of Extramural Research announces the NIH Scientific Data Sharing website which will serve as a central portal for resources on NIH sharing policies, how to share and submit data, how to access data from NIH-supported repositories, and more!

-- NIH and NIDA Data Sharing Policies – Policies regarding the sharing of data for NIH- and NIDA-funded studies.
+- Data Sharing Policies and Associated Guidance – Policies regarding the sharing of data for NIH- and NIDA-funded studies.

 - Technology Transfer – Facilitating the transfer of research and technologies to facilitate further research and development.